wutonytt/Get-Heroes-APIs/README.md

     First, call https://hahow-recruit.herokuapp.com/auth to process authentication.
 If the input name and password pass the authentication, call https://hahow-recruit.herokuapp.com/heroes/:heroId to get a single hero, and call https://hahow-recruit.herokuapp.com/heroes/:heroId/profile for that hero in the list to get its profile.

-### Input Constraints
-If name and password are detected in the request headers, then call Authenticated APIs.
-If not, call simple APIs.
-In this project, no boundry situations are handled.
 ### Test
 **Jest + SuperTest**
 2 separated files in `tests` directory: one is for `list heroes`, and the other one is fot `single hero`.
 Each of the 2 files handles both `simple request` and `advanced request with authentication handler`.